bisdn/bisdn.github.io/setup/setup_standalone.md

 Client tools
 ************

-Client tools enable you to interact with the OF-DPA layer and can be used to cross-check controller behavior and configuration.
+Client tools enable you to interact with the OF-DPA layer and can be used to cross-check controller behaviour and configuration.
 The following commands can be used to show the flow, grouptables and ports, respectively:

 .. code-block:: bash